MarceloSistos/The-Decentralized-World-App/README.md

 - User feedback and rating system.
 - Notifications and alerts for new proposals and votes.

-## Installation

-To install and run The Decentralized World App, the following steps are required:

-- Download and install the necessary software to create and manage a blockchain network (such as Hyperledger Fabric or Ethereum).
-- Clone or download this GitHub repository on your computer.
-- Open a terminal and navigate to the project folder.
-- Run the command `npm install` to install the project dependencies.
-- Run the command `npm start` to start the application.

 ## Usage

 To use The Decentralized World App, the following steps must be followed: